Ivan Matveyevich Zaitsev: Service in Turkestan and participation in the Turkestan Military Organization

 Since July 1917 – the Commander of the 4th Isetsk–Stavropol Regiment of the Orenburg Cossack Army, as well as the Commander of the Russian Troops in Khiva and the Commissar of the Provisional Government in the Khiva Possessions.

 With his regiment he participated in hostilities on the territory of Persia, in September 1917, he pacified the detachments of Dzhunaid Khan.
 Here Zaitsev had an opportunity to show his diplomatic abilities: Dzhunaid Khan became an ally from an enemy – and helped to bring the insurgent detachments of the Aral Turkmens into submission.
 Commissar Zaitsev was actively supported by the so–called "Aral Uralites" – exiled Old Believers Cossacks.
 Of these, equestrian teams of the Amu Darya Cossack Army were formed, which took part in the fight against banditry.

 In October 1917, Ivan Zaitsev opposed the seizure of power by the Bolsheviks.
 In January 1918, at the head of his detachment, which consisted of seven hundred Cossacks (the six hundredth 4th Isetsk–Stavropol Cossack Regiment and a hundred of the Uralians), left Khiva for the city of Chardzhui.
 Zaitsev's detachment occupied the city, arrested members of the local Council of Workers' and Soldiers' Deputies and members of the Revolutionary Committee, and handed over the administration of the city to the body of the Provisional Government.
 In Chardzhui, Colonel Zaitsev met with the ministers of the Provisional Government of the Kokand Autonomy Mustafa Chokaev and Usman Khojaev to conclude an agreement on a joint fight against the Red detachments.
 The agreement provided for a joint action against the Bolsheviks.
 At the same time, another Cossack detachment (seven hundred Orenburg, Semirechye and Siberian Cossacks) arrived in the city by rail.

-From Chardzhui, leaving a garrison in the city, Zaitsev with his detachment moved to Samarkand in order to go further to Tashkent.
+From Chardzhui, leaving a garrison in the city, Zaitsev with his detachment moved to Samarkand to go further to Tashkent.
 The second Cossack detachment moved separately.
 In Samarkand, Zaitsev hoped to use the Cossack units returning from Persia, where during the First World War they participated in hostilities under the command of General Nikolai Baratov, to fight the Soviet regime.
 In Turkestan, under the influence of officers' agitation, the Cossacks refused to surrender their weapons.